karthick-murugan/WooCommerce-Variation-Switcher/README.md

 ## Example

-If a customer adds a **T-shirt (Size: Medium)** to the cart but later wants **Size: Large**, they can simply change the variation in the cart or checkout without removing the product.
+If a customer adds a **T-shirt (Size: Medium)** to the cart but later wants **Size: Large**, they can simply change the variation in the cart or checkout without removing the products.

 ## Author